Tarmean/Incremental/README.md

 ## Related

 DSH and the ferry compiler are the obvious (and pretty much only) prior approaches.
-Unfortunately, their compilation approach mirrored Data Parallel Haskell: Very complex and no longer supported.
-The different technique here hopefully does the same transformations, yields better SQL, and require  *much* less code to implement.
+Unfortunately, they mirrored Data Parallel Haskell in both approach (the "flattening transformation") and destiny: Very complex implementations, no longer supported, and unusable with current compiler versions.
+The new technique here hopefully does the same transformations, should yield even better SQL, and require  *much* less code to implement.

 A related experiment is HaskellORM, which uses a less expressive query language but offers automatic updates.
 Here, we view the query as an in-memory view of the DB.
 The core type in HaskellORM is not query or ORM specific, so automatic updates should be workable for Incremental (assuming the queries fulfills some simple fundep constraints) https://github.com/Tarmean/HaskellORM/blob/master/library/Classes.hs#L713